Changissnz/nu_merchant_principal/README.md

 transpired all due to some arbitrary degree of enablement, with respect to some thing.
 Objectives, revolving around abiding by this idiom, fall into one or more of these general categories:
-- recyclable enablement: reciprocated in some recognizable and usable way.
+- recyclable enablement: reciprocated in some recognizable and positively usable way.
 - nonconsequentially antagonistic: support does not directly result in the nurturing of a relatively formidable adversary.